 The pancreas sits in the abdominal cavity of a cat's body next to its stomach.
 It is a thin, long, organ that is pinkish in color.
 Normally it assists in the digestive process by producing various enzymes as well as hormones that help regulate insulin.
 If a cat has pancreatitis, these normal functions may be affected and secondary problems in other parts of the abdomen may also occur.
-Common secondary problems include issues with the gallbladder, liver, and intestines, due to the close proximity of these organs to the pancreas.

 Symptoms of Pancreatitis in Cats

 In cats, pancreatitis can cause a variety of symptoms.
 Common secondary problems can affect organs in close proximity to the pancreas. such as the gallbladder, liver, and intestines.
 Symptoms associated with pancreatitis are often the same as other digestive problems, which include the following:

 If your cat has abdominal or belly pain from pancreatitis, it may cry out, hiss, or try to get away if you try to pick it up.
 Your cat may also seem to have difficulty getting comfortable when lying down.
 Your veterinarian can also feel your pet tense up if there is a sensitive or painful spot when feeling the belly.

 A cat may vomit for many reasons and pancreatitis is no exception.
 Vomiting may occur due to the abdominal pain or digestive issues that are secondary to the pancreatitis.

 Cats with pancreatitis usually lose weight in response to the other symptoms, such as vomiting, diarrhea, and anorexia.

 Just like when we don't feel well and aren't very active, a cat with pancreatitis will often be lethargic and not want to move around very much.